gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 and it shot away into the sky.
 "Wait!" she said, but it was too late---the flying machine was gone.

-The ground rumbled beneath her feet.
-The hatch they had escaped through grated open.
-She looked around.
+She looked up.
 There!
 Two dots, approaching fast.
 She sprinted for the nearest clumb of weeds and threw herself into it.

-The dragonfly drones that had dropped dizzysmoke canisters on the village arrived just moments later.
+The dragonfly drones that had dropped dizzysmoke canisters on the village arrived moments later.
 They slowed,
 pivoted,
-and slowly descended through the now-open hatch.
+and slowly descended through the opening in the ground.
-With another rumble it slid closed.
 Heart sinking,
-Maddy realized there was only one way she could get into the bunker.
+Maddy realized there was only one other way she could get into the bunker.

 The river was easy to find---all she had to do was follow her nose.
 The entrance they had gone through the night before was easy to find too.